 Roly had a 12 year career in estate agency prior to coming to Edinburgh New Town Cookery School to undertake our 6 Month Diploma Course.

 He completed the course in early September 2016 and has been working in a central Edinburgh cafe since then.
-He has recently set up his own supper club and bespoke catering business called Toasted Radish and can be hired to cook for dinner parties and other events in the Edinburgh area.
-You can follow him on Facebook, Twitter and Instagram.
-Roly has also recently set up a restaurant in Leith with another ENTCS Alumni, Robert Marshall.
-It is called East Pizza and is at 7 Commercial Street, Leith
+He then set up his own supper club and bespoke catering business called Toasted Radish cooking for dinner parties and other events in the Edinburgh area.
+From this grew a partnership with another ENTCS alumnus, Robert Marshall.
+Between them they set up east PIZZAS in 7 Commercial Street, Leith.
+A Scottish sourdough pizza restaurant focusing on local and organic produce.
+They opened a second east PIZZAS in Morningside in 2019.

 We asked Roly about his time at ENTCS and what felt he had learnt whilst on the course: